rosskipp/inspire-18-talk/README.md

 ## Taking Care of Model Deployment

-This repo holds the code and slides for a talk that I gave at the Alteryx Inspire 2018 conference about deploying a Python model to Alteryx Promote
+This repo holds the code and slides for a talk that I gave at the Alteryx Inspire 2018 conference about deploying a Python model to Alteryx Promote.
+The model is a NHL expected goal probabilty model.

 In this repo, you'll find the Jupyter notebook that I used to train the model along with the code to deploy the model to Promote from Python.